Patriot chef adds spice to sea life

 During a brief reprieve from watch on afternoon, Ensign Elliot Domio sat down in the ward room with lasagna, potatoes and salad.

 “We have some new cooks doing some pretty amazing things with the same ingredients we’ve always had,” he said, referring to Fan.
 “It’s been a huge morale turnaround in that respect.”

 Domio finished his meal and got up to leave, passing Lt. j.g.
 Casey Burnette, who entered with his plate of food.
 “The potatoes are really, really, really good,” he said.

-New cook Seaman Kevin Fan keeps the crew coming back for more on board the Avenger-class mine countermeasure ship USS Patriot.
-Fan, a newly minted sailor and American citizen, joined the Navy after moving to the U.S. from China in 2004 and working as a cook at a barbeque joint in Calif.
-He brings Chinese style to his cooking, winning acclaim from his shipmates and boosting morale on board the Navy's smallest forward deployed ship.
+New cook Seaman Kevin Fan mans the rails on board the Avenger-class mine countermeasure ship USS Patriot en route to annual exercises with the Japanese in late October.
+Fan, a newly minted sailor and American citizen, joined the Navy after moving to the U.S. from China in 2004 and working in Calif. as a cook at a barbeque joint.
+He prefers to let his cooking do the talking for him.

 MATTHEW M. BURKE/STARS AND STRIPES